 Make sure the suppliers brand aesthetics align with yours, reach out to them and ask them if they wish to collaborate with you.
 Send them your inspiration boards along with a bio about your shoot.
 This will be a description of what is involved, who is collaborating so far and tell how much visibility they will gain from being involved.
 This could be just on Instagram and social media or explain if you are planning to submit to one of the wedding blogs or magazines.
 A collaborator will want to see the value for their business before they agree to become involved.

-Tip No.5 Find Good Models
+Styled Shoot Tip No 5, Find Good Models

 If you don't have great models then your shoot could look stilted, find people who are in love already or who know how to work their stuff in front of a camera.

-Tip No.6 Planning the Shoot Day
+Styled Shoot Tip No 6, Planning the Shoot Day

 It is important to have the shoot planned, timings, what time you expect each supplier to turn up, organising it so there is enough time to set up table displays, get hair and makeup done and making sure you are not wasting suppliers time.
 Do make sure the photographer has a list of all the details you wish to be shot and a time that piece of content will be ready for them.